 So BPA is the main culprit?

-Companies are smart, really smart.
+Companies are smart, brilliant.
 To tackle the situation, they have come with new plastics labeled as “BPA-free” where BPA has been replaced by BPS (Bisphenol-S) and phthalates, But does this make the situation any better?
-Well, BPS thought to be more heat stable and less endocrine-disrupting chemical, however, the research found both have quite a similar health risk.
+Well, BPS thought to be more heat-stable and less endocrine-disrupting chemical; however, the research found both have quite a similar health risk.

 Okay.
 We get it…..now what to do?

 The drill is simple.
 Avoid plastic where ever it is possible.
 You are intelligent enough to figure out the replacement.
 Do not spend your hard-earned money to buy such toxins.
 If you can save yourself, the ecosystem will manage to survive on its own.
 Just learn to say NO to plastic.
 Keep practicing.